-During the 9th week of pregnancy, you and your baby are going through many changes very rapidly.
-If you haven’t already, you might be preparing for your first prenatal visit with your health care provider.
-To make things easier, you may want to write down any and everything about yourself, including medications, exercise habits, eating habits, medical history, etc. since these will probably be questions he or she will be asking.
+During the ninth week of pregnancy, you and your baby are going through many changes very rapidly.
+If you haven’t already, you may be preparing for your first prenatal visit with your health care provider.
+To make things easier for your doctor, you may want to write down some things about yourself, including medications, exercise habits, eating habits, and medical history.

 Symptoms and Body Changes at 9 Weeks

-Your uterus is still growing and should be closer to the size of a cantaloupe rather than a grapefruit at 9 weeks pregnant.
+Your uterus is still growing, and should be close to the size of a cantaloupe at nine weeks pregnant.
 You’re probably feeling extra bloated and maybe a bit lethargic, but remember that this is mainly due to the hormones that are floating around in your system.
-You might be noticing weight gain, however it’s more likely due to water retention rather than from the baby.
-Many women experience severe mood swings and other pregnancy symptoms during this week, but again, this is due to the amount of hormones (especially progesterone) in your system.
-Some of the pregnancy symptoms that will last during most of your pregnancy such as aches and pains, bloating, and fatigue are still present.

 Pregnancy Week 9 Tips